Suba Avenida Boyacá

-The simple station Suba-Avenida Boyacá is part of the TransMilenio mass-transit system of Bogotá, Colombia, which opened in 2000.
+The simple station Suba-Avenida Boyacá is part of the TransMilenio mass-transit system of Bogotá, Colombia.
+It is located on Avenida Suba, on a vehicular bridge, where it crosses Avenida Boyacá.
+Access to the station is from under the bridge.
+The station re-opened following its expansion and extensive renovation in 2022.

 Location

 The station is located in northwestern Bogotá on Avenida Suba at its intersection with Avenida Boyacá (Diagonal 129C).

 It serves the Las Villas, Ciudad Jardín Norte, Calatrava and Altos de Chozica neighborhoods.

 History

 In 2006, phase two of the TransMilenio system was completed, including the Avenida Suba line, on which this station is located.

 The station is named Suba-Avenida Boyacá or -abbreviated- Suba Av.
 Boyacá for being located at the intersection of the two major avenues.

 It was the first station in the system to be located on a bridge.
 In the lower part of the station, where two pedestrian bridges provide access to the station, there is a small plaza where payment for the system is collected.
 Passengers may reach the platform by elevator.